 The Home Army rose not only as the Red Army approached the Vistula, but as the Western Allies broke out of the Normandy breachhead and began the sweep through France.
 Too often Anglo-American accounts of D-Day focus on the battle as the decisive blow to NAZI Germany.
 It was an important blow to the NAZIs, but not as damaging as many German reverses in the East.
 The real importance of D-Day is that it prevented the terrible repression of Western Europe that Stalin conducted in Poland and other Eastern European countries after the War.

-The Home Army (loyal to thev London goverment-in-exile) decided on a desperate gambit at the Red army apprpached the Vistula.
+The Home Army (loyal to the London goverment-in-exile) launched Operation Tempest (August 1, 1944).
+It was associated with the massiv Soviet Bagration offensive (July 18).
+Operation Tempest was a nation-wide effort, but focused on Warsaw.
+For AK it was a desperate gambit at the Red Army apprpached the Vistula.
 Buoyed by the success of D-Day and the the beginning of the Allied push through France as well as the sound of the Red Army's big guns to the east, the Home Army struck to liberate Warsaw from 5 years of vicious NAZI occupation.
 The Home Army hoped to free Warsaw before the Red Army arrived.
-They staged an insurrection to free Warsaw much as the French would do in Paris a few weeks later.
+There were other factors involved.
+The Germans were preparing mass round-ups of able-bodied Poles for 'evacuation' to the Reich for war work.
+And Radio Moscow's Polish Service was calling for an uprising, The najor impetus, however, was emotional.
+The desore to reseaclish rg=heir natiinal government and to seek revenge against the hated Germans.
+Davies, pp. 268 and 271.]
+The AK staged the insurrection to free Warsaw much as the French were about to do in Paris two weeks later.
 The difference was that it was the American Army driving toward Paris and the Red Army driving toward Warsaw.
-The Home Army rebelled (August 1) anticipating the support of the Red army.
+The Home Army anticipated the support of the advaning Red Army.

 The German reaction was savage.
 With the Red Army surprisingly inactive, the remaining German forces could concentrate on the Poles.
 It was soon obvious to the Germans what Stalin was doing.
 Hitler hated Poland more than any other country.
 Hitler now had one last chance to reek his revenge on the Poles.